sherrli/Testing-Automation/README.md

 # Testing-Automation

-Scripts used for UCSC ITS browser functional testing with Selenium.
+Scripts written for UCSC ITS department, implement Python-Selenium automated browser testing.
-Selenium's WebDriver lets us open the browser and interact with the webpage through running a Python script.
+The Selenium WebDriver opens and interacts with the elements on each website.

 List of files
 ---------------------